lucasbasquerotto/mail-receiver/README.md

 # Theory of Operation

-Every e-mail that is received is delivered to a custom `discourse` service.
+Every e-mail that is received is delivered to a custom `site` service.
-That service, which is a small Ruby program, makes a POST request to the admin interface on the specified URL (`DISCOURSE_BASE_URL`), with the key and username specified.
-Discourse itself stands ready to receive that e-mail and process it into the discussion, in exactly the same way as an e-mail received via POP3 polling.
+That service, which is a small Ruby program, makes a POST request to the admin interface on the specified URL (`SITE_BASE_URL`), with the key and username specified.
+The site itself stands ready to receive that e-mail and process it into the discussion, in exactly the same way as an e-mail received via POP3 polling.

-Before delivery to the `discourse` service, a Postfix policy handler runs, asks Discourse if either the sender and/or recipient are invalid, and if so, rejects the incoming mail during the SMTP transaction, to prevent Discourse later sending out reply emails due to incoming spam ("backscatter").
+Before delivery to the `site` service, a Postfix policy handler runs, asks the site if either the sender and/or recipient are invalid, and if so, rejects the incoming mail during the SMTP transaction, to prevent the site later sending out reply emails due to incoming spam ("backscatter").
 Legitimate users will be notified of the failure by their MTA, and obvious spam just gets dropped without reply.
 This step is just about being a good